 For parkers that are not actual “City” employees, but work at a location that is eligible for parking in a city-owned facility, they are required to pay their monthly parking fees by ACH deductions (electronic funds transfers).
 An additional ACH Authorization Form with an attached voided check is also required to set-up the automatic payment process.

 Cancellation of Parking

-If you wish to cancel your city employee parking privileges, a completed Parking Cancellation Form is needed at least 30-days in advance of your final parking date.
-This form is required to officially stop your parking payroll deductions through the Payroll Division.
+If you wish to cancel your city employee parking privileges, a completed Parking Cancellation Form (PDF) is required to be submitted to Curbside & Parking at least 30 days in advance of your end-of-month parking termination date.
+This cancellation form is required to officially stop your parking payroll deductions through the Payroll Division.
 The proper return of the gate access device or puck (on the last parking day of the month) is also required to officially cancel your assigned parking privileges.
 If the cancellation of the permit does not happen prior to the second paycheck cutoff deadline for deductions for the prior month, you may be eligible for a refund, if warranted, for the following unused months’ fees.

-NOTE: There are no pro-rated payments or refunds.
-All parking assignments are scheduled to begin on the 1 st of the month and terminate on the last calendar day of the month.
-If you cancel your parking anytime after the 1 st of the month, you must pay for that whole months parking fees.
+Please Note: There are no pro-rated payments or refunds.
+All parking assignments are scheduled to begin on the 1st of the month and terminate on the last calendar day of the month.
+If you cancel your parking any time after the 1st of the month, you must pay for that whole month's parking fees.

 Parking reminder for 'OCB' tag holders and city fleet drivers: